SebastianRokholt/Hybrid-Recommender-System/README.md

 ## My Process
-In order to learn as much as possible about recommender systems and data science in general, I decided early on to follow the Data Science Process for this project.
+In order to learn as much as possible about recommender systems and data science in general, I decided early on to follow the Data Science Process for this project:

 ![The Data Science Process](/data-science-process.png)